calvached/calvached.github.io/source/_posts/2014-04-27-the-great-switch.markdown

 _So what's this about a "Great Switch"?_
 <!-- more -->
 I caved and got a Mac.
-So I went back home for about two weeks and gave my brother my laptop so he can take to college.
+So I went back home for about two weeks and gave my brother my laptop for him to use in college.
 I took that as an opportunity to get a Mac this time around and try to avoid the hardships of making Windows play nicely with RoR.
 Although once I got back I realized that I forgot to merge the partition I made for Linux on my Windows system soo...it now has half as much hard drive space (oops, sorry bro!).

 I also then realized that gaming on a Mac looks like [this](http://weknowmemes.com/wp-content/uploads/2013/09/gaming-on-a-mac-meme.jpg) and I proceeded to react [appropriately](http://www.reactiongifs.com/wp-content/uploads/2013/12/wut.gif).